kestra-io/kestra

 Under the hood, the system uses 2 feedback loops, 3 data pools, 3 control points to manage its runtime behavior.

 A 8-component data pipeline with 3 connections.
 2285 files analyzed.
-Loosely coupled — components are relatively independent.
+Data flows through 5 distinct pipeline stages.

 How Data Flows Through the System